EinsteinC/AAE6102-Asg2/README.md

 # Task 2 – GNSS in Urban Areas

-After the MATLAB codes for Assignment 1 are run, the variable `navSolutions` that store the necessary information for GNSS navigation such as satellite clock correction, psuedorange measurement and satellite position is obtained.
-Then, the data in `navSolutions` are further processed by executing the codes in `skymask_gnass.m` for improving the GNSS localization accuracy with Skymask information.
-The Skymask information is loaded in `skymask_gnass.m` with the codes:
+Once the MATLAB scripts for Assignment 1 are executed, the variable `navSolutions` is generated, containing essential GNSS navigation data like satellite clock correction, pseudorange measurements, and satellite positions.
+Subsequently, the information within `navSolutions` undergoes additional processing by running the `skymask_gnass.m` script, which enhances GNSS localization accuracy using Skymask data.
+The Skymask information is incorporated in `skymask_gnass.m` through the following code:

 ```
 ...